22a/cs4012-lab2/README.md

 ##### 6. Static Analysis :-1: 0%

-Having spent too long thinking about the above, I haven't tackeled this yet.
+Having spent too long thinking about the above, I haven't tackled this yet.
 I may still get a chance to.

 ## Setup